Roofing contractors in

 Insurance Minimums

-General liability minimum $300,000, workers compensation required for employees.
-Surety bond $50,000 for Home Improvement Contractor License.
-Many clients require $1M liability coverage.
+General liability minimum $300,000, workers compensation if employees, surety bond $50,000 for Home Improvement License.
+Many clients require $1M+ liability coverage.

 How to Get Licensed

-Submit Maryland Home Improvement Contractor License application to Department of Labor with required documentation including business registration, tax clearance, and background check
+Submit Home Improvement Contractor License application to Maryland Department of Labor with required fees, typically $200-300 depending on classification

 About This Market